md-akhi/SHDateTime-js/docs/en/set-date.md

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the given date (the Date object is also changed in place).
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the given date (the Date object is also changed in place).

 # Description